 During the summer months you can find us every Saturday at the Farmers Market in Grove Oklahoma.
 We offer our homemade goat milk soap, herbal infused body balms, wire wrapped crystal jewelry and much more.
 We also can be found showing off our weirder side at various traveling oddities markets and conventions.
 Our facebook page is where we update if we are going to miss a week or be at a special event so please follow us on there as well!

 We are located in the corner of North East Oklahoma- we are technically in Jay Oklahoma but we are actually just a short 10 minute drive to the Arkansas and Missouri boarder.
 We are about 50 minutes from Bentonville Arkansas, and hour from Joplin Missouri or Neosho Missouri and an hour and forty five minutes to Tulsa Oklahoma.
 Please see the map below for an idea of our location.
-Because we are fairly remote, we can often meet up to an hour away.
+Because we are fairly remote, we can sometimes meet up to an hour away.

 Our Location- we are between Jay Oklahoma, Southwest City Missouri and Maysville Arkansas.